-Get To Know Your Students With These 10 Ideas
+Get To Know Your Students with These 10 Ideas

 4.)
-An Inventory or Survey.
-At the beginning of the year, I always provide my students with an inventory on the first day to find out more about what their likes and dislikes, thoughts and viewpoints.
+An Inventory or a Survey.
+At the beginning of the year, I always provide my students with an inventory on the first day to find out more about their likes and dislikes, thoughts and viewpoints.
 It’s a great way to get to know your students – straight from the horse’s mouth!
 I have attached my inventory for you below – FREE to download to get you started.
-There is also a learning inventory attached based on Gardner’s Multiple Intelligence’s.
+There is also a learning inventory attached based on Gardner’s Multiple Intelligences.

 5.)
 The Parents.
 You can learn a lot about your students from the parents.
 Just like number four above, I always ask the parents for their input.
 I provide them also with a survey to fill out.
 I provide that on the night of the open house.
 It’s included in the download above.
 You don’t have to do these forms at the beginning of the school year – you can do them at any time.

 6.)
 Writing Activities.
 I like to include a lot of writing activities that involve personal responses or personal narratives.
 These can be in the form of written papers, personal reflections, quick writes, or even just written responses.
-I have had students write to me in their journal and I have responded.
+I have had students write to me in their journal, and I have responded.
 Sometimes that is the best way to get a student who is feeling very shy to feel most comfortable with sharing.

 7.)
 Have Lunch Together.
 One way that you could easily to get know your students is by having lunch together.
 This could be in the form of once in a while heading to the cafeteria and eating at the lunch table with your entire class or just inviting a few students to eat in the classroom with you.
-Either way, you can get to know your students and they will get a huge kick out of it!
+Either way, you can get to know your students, and they will get a huge kick out of it!